cmbrandenburg/oosmake/README.md

     $P/makefile

 Running `oosmake` from `$P` is like running `make` from the `$P` directory.
+In other words, `oosmake` behaves the same as `make` when there's a makefile in the current directory.

 ### Example 3

-Given a project with an out-of-source build directory, but the root project directory has a makefile, too:
+Given a project with an out-of-source build directory but the root project directory has a makefile, too:

     $P/makefile
     $P/build/makefile

 Running `oosmake` from `$P` is like running `make` from the `$P` directory.
-In other words, `oosmake` ignores the out-of-source build directory.
+In other words, `oosmake` ignores an out-of-source build directory if it finds an in-source build directory.

 ### Example 4